 Foods to Avoid: Toxic and Harmful Options for Guinea Pigs

-While there is a wide variety of foods that are safe and healthy for guinea pigs, there are also some foods that should be avoided to keep your pet safe and healthy.
-Here are some common foods that should not be given to guinea pigs:
+While there are many healthy foods for guinea pigs, certain foods are toxic and should be avoided at all costs.
+Here are foods that should not be given to guinea pigs:

 High-Sugar Foods: